Rkatiki/Machine-Translation/README.md

 helper_functions.py -> This file has all the necessary functions to help the encoder and decoder networks.
 All the functionalities like preparing, training and evaluating the data are present in this file

 #### Run
-To run the NMT network run the main.py file.
+To run the MT network run the main.py file.

-    'run : python main.py'
 This will take the file kept in **data** folder.
 Default eng-fra.txt.

 In **main.py** enter your input sentence to be translated in source language.